ad380/Mini-Amazon/README.md

 Ankitha Durvasula:
 * Moved Seller Inventory into User page
-*Fixed add products submission to generate a new product id and add to the database *Added edit and delete product pages to view product information and either edit the quantity or delete *Added edit to order status
+* Fixed add products submission to generate a new product id and add to the database
+* Added edit and delete product pages to view product information and either edit the quantity or delete
+* Added edit to order status
-*Separated inventory page and orders page
+* Separated inventory page and orders page
-*Added images to tables and add products
+* Added images to tables and add products
-*Added order by quantity for inventory
+* Added order by quantity for inventory
-*Added sort by product name to inventory
+* Added sort by product name to inventory
-*Added filter by order status along with search by buyer name and product name to order history
+* Added filter by order status along with search by buyer name and product name to order history
+* Added visualization of order status counts

 Kyle Tran:
 * Redid entire UI for reviews